annelo-msft/gists/lro/scm-pattern/readme.md

 #### Method return types

-Service methods that start long-running operations return an LRO subclient.
+The return type from such service methods is an LRO subclient.

 For context, .NET clients expose high- and low-level service methods for a given service endpoint: _convenience methods_ take model types and `CancellationToken` parameters as input, and _protocol methods_ take primitive values corresponding to query and path parameters in the HTTP request, a `BinaryContent` value corresponding to the HTTP request body, and `RequestOptions` parameters.
 (See [MS Learn article on convenience and protocol methods](https://learn.microsoft.com/en-us/dotnet/azure/sdk/protocol-convenience-methods?tabs=convenience-methods%2Csystem-clientmodel).)